 The Draft Land Conservation Plan Volumes I and II were released in June 2007 for a 60-day public comment period.
 During this time, the Stewardship Council held ten public meetings to publicize the availability of the Draft LCP and to encourage public comment.
 These meetings were advertised via an email sent to contacts in the Stewardship Council's database, an announcement posted on the Stewardship Council's web site, a press release issued to local newspapers, a paid advertisement in local papers, and a postcard sent to all landowners on record that reside within one mile of any PG&E parcel.
 Comments were received via email, the website, and hardcopy letters.
-The comments were reviewed, and responded to individually; and the text in the draft LCP was revised as appropriate.

-Six public comments were submitted concerning the Hat Creek Planning Unit during public review of Volumes I and II of the LCP.
+The comments were reviewed, four public comments were submitted concerning the Lake Britton and Hat Creek Planning Units during public review of Volumes I and II of the LCP.
 Public comments emphasized the following regarding the future management of the property:

-- Include adjacent tribal lands and members in any emergency action planning efforts. - Conduct ethnographic surveys to identify and enhance habitat for traditional use plants. - Acknowledge traditional uses of the area by Astuge and Illmawi bands of the Pit River Tribe.
+- Prohibit grazing in the Lake Britton planning unit to protect the streambank - Limit timber harvesting to protect the viewshed and water quality - The conservation easement should protect the viewshed, limit development, and prohibit mining. - The conservation easement should provide public access, as appropriate - Include adjacent tribal lands and members in any emergency action planning efforts - Conduct ethnographic surveys to identify and enhance habitat for traditional use plants; and, - Acknowledge traditional uses of the area by Astuge and Illmawi bands of the Pit River Tribe.